The Bayesian Approach To Inverse Problems: Common Structure

 \section{Common Structure}

-In this section we discuss various common features of the posterior distribution arising from the Bayesian approach to inverse problems.
-We start, in subsection \ref{ssec:4.1}, by studying the continuity properties of the posterior with respect to changes in data, proving a form of well-posedness; indeed we show that the posterior is Lipschitz in the data with respect to the Hellinger metric.
-In subsection \ref{ssec:4.2} we use similar ideas to study the effect of approximation on the posterior distribution, showing that small changes in the potential $\Phi$ lead to small changes in the posterior distribution, again the Hellinger metric; this work may be used to translate error analysis pertaining to the forward problem into estimates on errors in the posterior distribution.
-In the remaining two subsections we work entirely in the case of Gaussian prior measure $\mu_0.$ Subsection \ref{ssec:4.3} is concerned with derivation and study of a Langevin equation which is invariant with respect to the posterior $\mu$, and subsection \ref{ssec:4.4} concerns MCMC methods, also invariant with respect to $\mu$, which exploit the structure of a target measure defined via density with respect to a Gaussian; in particular, the idea of using proposals which preserve the prior is introduced and benefits of doing so are explained.
+In this section we discuss various common features of the \as{posterior} distribution arising from the Bayesian approach to inverse problems.
+We start, in subsection \ref{ssec:4.1}, by studying the continuity properties of the posterior with respect to changes in data, proving a form of well-posedness; indeed we show that the \as{posterior} is Lipschitz in the data with respect to the \as{Hellinger metric} .
+In subsection \ref{ssec:4.2} we use similar ideas to study the effect of approximation on the posterior distribution, showing that small changes in the potential $\Phi$ lead to small changes in the \as{posterior} distribution, again in the \as{Hellinger metric} ; this work may be used to translate error analysis pertaining to the forward problem into estimates on errors in the \as{posterior} distribution.
+In the final subsection \ref{ssec:map} we study an important link between the Bayesian approach to inverse problems and classical regularization techniques for inverse problems; specifically we link the Bayesian MAP estimator to a Tikhonov-Phillips regularized least squares problem.
+The first two subsections work with general \as{prior}s , whilst the final one is concerned with Gaussians only.